khssnv/freertos_mqtt_robonomics_example/README.md

 Here we use `robonomics` utility to publish messages in pubsub channel `/freertos_mqtt_robonomics_example`.
 We specify `bootnodes` to ensure at least on connection established.

-Now we are read these messages from the same pubsub channel.
+Now we can read these messages from the same pubsub channel.

 ```console
 $ robonomics io read pubsub --listen /ip4/127.0.0.1/tcp/34333 /freertos_mqtt_robonomics_example